- nat sharp

 Step 3 – Add a call to action

-Step 4 – Choose a style
+Step 4 – Choose a visual style

 Step 5 – Brief a designer with your stats, copy and style guide